npragin/npragin/README.md

 - [**Human Pose Estimation Comparison**](https://github.com/npragin/hpe-mpii-comparative): Evaluation of three primary approaches for human pose estimation using PyTorch.

-- [**Informative Path Planning w/ CNNs**](https://github.com/npragin/mnist-exploration-robot): An agent that explores maps to classify handwritten digits and navigate to dynamic goals.
+- [**Informative Path Planning w/ CNNs**](https://github.com/npragin/mnist-exploration-robot): An agent that explores to classify handwritten digits and navigate to dynamic goals.

 - [**ROS Exploration & Mapping**](https://github.com/npragin/ros-backup): Path planning and obstacle avoidance for a robot to map a 6-room environment using LIDAR.